 This picturesque lake steals the attention of many visitors and anglers as well.
 The pines and needles end up in the lake when the season arrives, thus making the perfect habitat for bass, crappies, or catfish.

-The air in the park is rich with oxygen and has rejuvenating properties.
+The air in the park is rich in oxygen and has rejuvenating properties.
 The park’s hiking trails are convenient for both beginners and experienced hikers that lead to Silver Maples trails, where you can enjoy the picturesque West Gulf Coastal Plain forest.
 But, mind that you might come across deer and herons on your way and bald eagles during the winter season.

 White Oak Lake takes the second spot among the largest lake areas in Arkansas, with a surface of 1,656 acres.
 It came to be in 1961 as a reservoir, but nowadays, it’s home to many fish—a true angler’s haven.